 Clark, a former minister, was falsely accused and released from his duties.
 He took a job at Yosemite as a guide and is now needing to make the decision to take on the responsibilities of national park ranger.

 This is a beautiful story.
 Through Olivia’s paintings we get to envision the beautiful scenery of Yosemite.
 The things that stand out for me in this story is how both Olivia’s and Clark’s lives have been affected by the wrongs others have done and how these wrongs have made others view them.
 This story has adventure, suspense and a touch of romance.

 I have really enjoyed reading the stories in this series.
 I look forward to reading more of them.
 I think anyone who enjoys reading stories based on the early 1900’s in our country will enjoy this series.

 I received a copy of this book from Waterbrook publishing through Blogging for Books, this is my honest review.

 Series: A Vintage National Parks Novel (Book 2)

-To learn more about the author and books she has written go to: https://angiedicken.com/
+To learn more about the author go to: http://www.karenbarnettbooks.com/